Adding alchemical variables to metadynamics to enhance sampling in free energy calculations

-Although sampling in the alchemical variable can create new ensembles where the slowest physical collective variables are not longer so slow, it cannot necessarily enhance sampling where the configurational barriers are almost orthogonal to the alchemical direction.
-For example, a configurational free energy barrier can be present for all the alchemical states (scenario A in Figure \ref{EXE_issues}) so that the system could remain stuck even if it is able to drift to other alchemical states or cross free energy barriers along the alchemical direction.
-Another scenario that could easily trap the system is the presence of large free energy basins in both the configurational and alchemical directions (scenario B in Figure \ref{EXE_issues}).
-In both scenarios, state-dependent weights can only shift the whole free energy profile as a function of relevant configurational CVs with the same amount.
-They do not change the partition function ratio between points at the same alchemical state but with different values of the configurational CVs, so the sampling in the configurational space can still be limited in these cases.
+Although sampling in the alchemical variable can create new ensembles where the slowest physical collective variables are no longer so slow, it cannot necessarily enhance sampling where the configurational barriers are almost orthogonal to the alchemical direction.
+For example, a configurational free energy barrier can be present for all the alchemical states (scenario B in Figure \ref{FES_scenarios}) so that the system could remain stuck even if it is able to drift to other alchemical states or cross free energy barriers along the alchemical direction.
+Another scenario that could possibly trap the system is the presence of large free energy basins in both the configurational and alchemical directions (scenario C in Figure \ref{FES_scenarios}).
+Importantly, upon the application of the alchemical bias, even if the free energy landscape in the alchemical direction can be flat for a range of configurational CV values, a flat sampling distribution in coordinate space is not guaranteed, i.e. the sampling in the configurational space can remain limited.